This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 Configuration Verification Failures

 At the start of execution, the atmospheric database builders (make_adb, atm_builder, etc.) perform a multi-step configuration check on the supplied MODTRAN configuration soon after the program starts but before it starts to run MODTRAN for the specific cases needed for your simulation.
 The point of this check is to identify specific configuration issues before getting into the data generation phase of the execution.
-The checks focus on commonly occuring mistakes made in the configuration provided to DIRSIG.
+The checks focus on commonly occurring mistakes made in the configuration provided to DIRSIG.
 These checks include:

 1. Verifying the MODTRAN executable provided exists,